-(9) The Contractor will be reimbursed for the costs incidental to the promotion of morale and welfare, and health and safety of employees such as: employee publications; net costs of in-plant food services (operated on a break-even basis); employees time to promote employee participation in Blood Drives,
+The Contractor will be reimbursed for the costs incidental to the promotion of morale and welfare, and health and safety of employees such as: employee publications; net costs of in-plant food services (operated on a break-even basis); employees time to promote employee participation in Blood Drives, U.S. Savings Bonds and United Fund campaigns; and other similar incidental costs which may be sanctioned by the contractor.

+(f) Wellness program

-U.S. Savings Bonds and United Fund campaigns; and other similar incidental costs which may be sanctioned by the contractor buildings and facilities when such use does not interfere with the official work of the Laboratory.
+Costs of a Wellness Program to promote employee health and fitness are allowable.
+This program includes health and first aid clinics, on-site fitness centers and the use of buildings and facilities when such use does not interfere with the official work of the Laboratory.
 Any significant enhancements to the approved ORNL Wellness Program Plan require prior DOE approval.

-(10) Wellness program.

-Costs of a Wellness Program to promote employee health and fitness are allowable.
-This program includes health and first aid clinics, on-site fitness centers and the use of

-(11) Employee Assistance Program.
+(g) Employee Assistance Program